CZ-NIC/knot/doc/man_knotc.rst

   Available filters are **+expire**, **+zonefile**, **+journal**, **+timers**, **+kaspdb**, and **+catalog**.
 If no filter is specified, all filters are enabled.
   If the zone is no longer configured, add **+orphan** parameter (zone file cannot be purged in this case).
+When purging orphans, always check the server log for possible errors.
 This command always requires the force option. (#)

 **zone-stats** *zone* [*module*\ [\ **.**\ *counter*\ ]]
   Show zone statistics counter(s).
 To print also counters with value 0, use